Modelling

 Qaekwy has different types of variables for different types of problems:

-: For a list of variables of the same type.
+• Array of integer: For a list of variables of integers.

 Here’s how you can create some variables:

-Constraints are the rules of your problem.
-They tell Qaekwy what a valid solution looks like.
+Constraints are the rules that your solution must follow.
+They are the heart of your model, telling Qaekwy what a valid solution looks like.

 Relational Constraints